felipecarrillo100/node-streamable-cubes/README.md

 1. Use the metadata file    to:
    - Understand the overall grid extent and size.
    - Locate chunk files by their row and column indices.
-2. Load each chunk file, decompress, and deserialize BSON to access the cell data.
+2. Load each chunk file, decompress, and deserialize JSON to access the cell data.
 3. The cell data can be used for spatial analysis, rendering, or other applications.

 ---